 Retirement and pension plans as they relate to your divorce

 Do you or your spouse have a pension plan through work?
 What about a 401(k)?
 Maybe you both have taken advantage of the tax benefits of a Roth Individual Retirement Account (IRA)?
-Planning for your future is one of the most important financial steps you can take for yourself and your family, and is one that unfortunately many Americans either choose not to take or are not in a position to be able to choose to do so.
+Planning for your future is one of the most important financial steps you can take for yourself and your family and is one that, unfortunately, many Americans either choose not to accept or are not in a position to be able to choose to do so.

-If you can count yourself among the group of people that do have retirement savings then a divorce is a good way to have those savings be severely diminished through no fault of your own.
+If you can count yourself among the group of people that do have retirement savings, then a divorce is an excellent way to have those savings be severely diminished through no fault of your own.

-For one, if you and your spouse have been married for an extended period of time it possible that every dime that you contributed to your retirement account, including growth, has occurred during your marriage.
-This means that the entirety of your retirement savings could be community property and therefore subject to division in the divorce.
+For one, if you and your spouse have been married for an extended period, it is possible that every dime that you contributed to your retirement account, including growth, has occurred during your marriage.
+This means that the entirety of your retirement savings could be community property and, therefore, subject to division in the divorce.

-If you have not signed a premarital agreement that divides up your and your spouse’s property in a certain way the community property laws of our state will take over and see to it that your spouse has the ability to receive a portion of the money saved in your name.
+If you have not signed a premarital agreement that divides up your and your spouse's property in a certain way, the community property laws of our state will take over and see to it that your spouse can receive a portion of the money saved in your name.

-Of course, the law would entitle you to the same sort of division in your spouse’s retirement income but whatever your situation you want to be able to receive strong legal advice to protect your nest egg.
-An experienced family law attorney with knowledge of the various sorts of retirement plans that are relevant to your case is an essential tool to have at your disposal.
+Of course, the law would entitle you to the same sort of division in your spouse's retirement income, but whatever your situation, you want to be able to receive solid legal advice to protect your nest egg.
+An experienced family law attorney with knowledge of the various retirement plans relevant to your case is an essential tool to have at your disposal.

 Issues specific to people living together who are not married

-You and your significant other live together and may consider yourselves to be “basically” married.
+You and your significant other live together and may consider yourself "basically" married.
 I hear this all the time from clients and potential clients of the Law Office of Bryan Fagan, PLLC.
-You share in the bills, the care of your child and may even have plans to buy a house together at some point.
-Sure sounds like a marriage- but, I can assure you that it is not.
-You and your partner lack the ability to gain the benefits and the protections that married people have just by virtue of the fact that they are married.
+You share in the bills the care of your child and may even have plans to buy a house together at some point.
+It sure sounds like a marriage- but I can assure you that it is not.
+You and your partner cannot gain the benefits and the protections that married people have just because they are married.

-If you are not married and do not plan on getting married then you all should take precaution to protect yourselves from a financial standpoint.
+If you are not married and do not plan to get married, you all should take precautions to protect yourself from a financial standpoint.
 You and your partner can create legal documents in order so that you can state which one of you owns certain pieces of property.

 Additionally, that document can also lay out a plan for how expenses in your home can be paid for or other financial matters like paying for your child's school or extracurricular activities.

-If you are involved in a common law marriage then you have the ability to share in social security benefits if your spouse passes away.
-However, if you are merely cohabitating with your partner no such benefits are extended to you.
+If you are involved in a common-law marriage, you can share social security benefits if your spouse passes away.
+However, if you are merely cohabitating with your partner, no such benefits are extended to you.

-Formalizing property agreements in the absence of a common law marriage is likely a smart thing for you to do.
-Look into whatever options are available to you as far as protecting each other from the other passing away or becoming disabled.
-Again- in a marriage, your spouse would have survivorship benefits under a pension or social security plan.
-This is a great benefit and provides peace of mind to your partner in the event something were to happen to you.
+Formalizing property agreements in the absence of a common-law marriage is likely a wise thing for you to do.
+Look into whatever options are available to you to protect each other from the other passing away or becoming disabled.
+Again, your spouse would have survivorship benefits under a pension or social security plan in marriage.
+This is a great benefit and provides peace of mind to your partner if something were to happen to you.

 There is no time length requirement for a valid common law marriage.
-All three of the aforementioned qualifications must be in place, however, for a common law marriage to occur.
-As soon as anyone falls off and is not occurring then your common law marriage ceases to be.
+However, all three of the qualifications above must be in place for a common-law marriage to occur.
+As soon as anyone falls off and is not happening, your common law marriage ceases to be.

 A final word on finance and family law

 Thinking about your financial future is not fun.
-If you find yourself in a position where your financial house is not in the order you probably would prefer to just put these issues out of sight and out of mind rather than focusing on making improvements that are not easy to come by.
+If you find yourself in a position where your financial house is not in order, you probably would prefer to just put these issues out of sight and out of mind rather than focusing on making improvements that are not easy to come by.
 I get that.
-Asking someone to do something that is difficult is not easy.
+Asking someone to do something difficult is not easy.

 Questions about family law and finances?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys and staff with the Law Office of Bryan Fagan, PLLC understand there is more to a family lawcase then what happens in a courtroom.
-To learn more about the financial implications of your family law situation please do not hesitate to contact us.
-A free of charge consultation with one of our licensed family law attorneys is available six days a week.
-The decisions you make today can have a far-ranging effect on your future and we would be honored to help you and your family make a plan.
+The attorneys and staff with the Law Office of Bryan Fagan, PLLC, understand more about a family law case than what happens in a courtroom.
+To learn more about the financial implications of your family law situation, please do not hesitate to contact us.
+A free-of-charge consultation with one of our licensed family law attorneys is available six days a week.
+The decisions you make today can have a far-ranging effect on your future, and we would be honored to help you and your family make a plan.